-Welcome to the 2021-2022 school year!
-This is an exciting time for Westport Community Schools.
-While there has been a lot of change within the district, it is extremely thrilling to see the opening of a brand new building and the reformation of Westport Middle School!
+Welcome to the 2022-2023 school year!
 I am ecstatic to be working alongside the families and staff of Westport Middle School in supporting the educational, social, and emotional needs of students in Grades 5-8.

 The mission of the Westport Middle School is to educate all students to become 21st century learners, to seek and value knowledge, and to emerge as productive citizens in a global community.
 I hold all students to high standards for their individual success and commitment to the school's mission statement while fostering an inclusive Wildcat community.
 This Handbook clearly defines our school's expectations as it relates to academics and student behavior.
 I highly encourage families to review these expectations together before the start of the school year to ensure the policies and procedures of Westport Middle School are consistently upheld throughout the year.